 Electoral transparency, accountability and integrity play a crucial role in a democracy, giving democratic legitimacy and public confidence to an electoral process.
 Where an election lacks integrity there is bound to be disputes.
 In measuring electoral transparency, accountability and integrity there is need to look at the whole electoral cycle rather than Election Day.
 The Open Election Data Initiative website argues that, "While many focuses on the specific event of election day, elections are actually a process made up of multiple components".
-Focusing on Election Day may be very limiting as Norris, Cameron and Wynter argue: Some stages occur well before the glare of the spotlight on election campaign gets underway - like implementing effective, accurate, secure, and inclusive electoral registers, determining fair and impartial district boundaries, and using open and fair party rules and procedures for nominating candidates.
+Focusing on Election Day may be very limiting as Norris, Cameron and Wynter argue: Some stages occur well before the glare of the spotlight on electoral registers, determining fair and impartial district boundaries, and using open and fair party rules and procedures for nominating candidates.
 Others involve steps happening later in the process, such as the implementation of convenient balloting facilities, transparent and accurate vote tabulations, and effective dispute resolution mechanisms" (Norris, Cameron and Wynter, 2018:11).